xiangsxuan2025/IntelliSenseLocalizer/README.en.md

 a tool for generate and install Localized IntelliSense files.

 ## intro
+# IntelliSenseLocalizer

+A tool for generating and installing localized IntelliSense files.

+## Introduction

-Before `.net6` we can download the localized .NET IntelliSense files from this page - [Download localized .NET IntelliSense files](https://dotnet.microsoft.com/en-us/download/intellisense).
-But long after `.net6` was released.
-This page did not add the localized .NET IntelliSense files for `.net6`.
-According to this [issue](https://github.com/dotnet/docs/issues/27283) in `dotnet/docs` there is no localized .NET IntelliSense files any more - "`Yes, unfortunately, we will no longer be localizing IntelliSense.`".
-But the [online docs](https://docs.microsoft.com) has the localized descriptions.
-So this tool was born.
+Prior to .NET 6, it was possible to download localized .NET IntelliSense files directly from the [official download page](https://dotnet.microsoft.com/en-us/download/intellisense).
+However, long after the release of .NET 6, the page still did not include localized IntelliSense files for the new version.
+According to [this issue](https://github.com/dotnet/docs/issues/27283) in the `dotnet/docs` repository, Microsoft confirmed that they would no longer be localizing IntelliSense — stating explicitly: *"Yes, unfortunately, we will no longer be localizing IntelliSense."*

+Despite this, the [online documentation](https://docs.microsoft.com) continues to provide localized API descriptions.
+This gap between the discontinued IntelliSense localization and the availability of localized online content inspired the development of this tool.

-`IntelliSenseLocalizer` use the [online docs](https://docs.microsoft.com) to generate Localized IntelliSense files.
-This tool will download all api pages and analysis the content to match the origin IntelliSense file content and generate the target `xml`.
+`IntelliSenseLocalizer` generates localized IntelliSense files by extracting and processing content from the [online documentation](https://docs.microsoft.com).
+The tool automatically downloads relevant API pages, analyzes their structure and content to match the original IntelliSense data, and produces the corresponding localized XML files.

-Benefit from [online docs](https://docs.microsoft.com)'s nice localization and uniform page layout.
-This tool can theoretically generate all locale's file.
-But `when the page layout change this tool cannot automatically adapt to the new layout`.
+Thanks to the comprehensive localization and consistent page layout of the Microsoft Docs website, this tool can theoretically generate IntelliSense files for any supported locale.

 ## How to use